 Thanks to everyone who presented in week 2.
 Great job!
 Now the rest

 of you get your turn.
-Your talks can take for granted what has already
+These can take for granted what has already been

-been covered in the first two weeks, so you don't run out of time in your
+covered in the first two weeks so you don't run out of time in your

 about the proposal's pros and cons (no need to spend much time